-Level 1: Often called "mirroring," provides redundancy by writing identical data to each member disk of the array.
+Level 1: Often called mirroring, this level provides redundancy by writing identical data to each member disk of the array.
 Level 1 operates with two disks that may use parallel access for high data-transfer rates when reading, but more commonly operates independently to provide high I/O transaction rates.
 Level 1 provides very good data reliability and improves performance for read-intensive applications but at a relatively high cost.
 Minimum number of drives is two.

 Level 5: RAID Level 5 is the most common type of RAID.
 By distributing parity across some or all of an array's member disk drives, RAID level 5 eliminates the write bottleneck inherent in level 4.
 As with level 4, the result is asymmetrical performance, with reads substantially outperforming writes.
 Level 5 is often used with write-back caching to reduce the asymmetry.
 Because parity data must be skipped on each drive during reads, however, the performance for reads tends to be considerably lower than a level 4 array.
 Minimum number of drives is three.